congthang1/jitsi-kubernetes/README.md

     kubectl apply -f jvb-statefullset.yaml

-Your Jitsi meet now already available on first region.
-Follow next steps to add more region.
+Your Jitsi meet now already available on first region with load balancing JVBs autoscale.
+Follow next steps to add more region if you have.

 ## 3. Deploy the second Jitsi Web server region on kubernetes shard1 (optional)